Reza Shirmarz: Career overview

-Reza Shirmarz wrote several plays of which two -Cinnamon Stars and Crystal Vines- were celebrated on a national scale in Fajr International Theater Festival and Iran's National Playwriting Contest.
-He also translated tens of plays and books by famous world dramatists and authors, including Aristophanes (11 plays), Menanderus (1 play), Plautus (20 plays), Terentius (2 plays), George Bernard Shaw (7 plays), Edward Bond (1 play), Somerset Maugham (5 plays), Terence Rattigan (2 plays), Clifford Odets (2 plays), Iakovos Kambanellis (6 plays), John Mortimer (5 plays), Arthur Watkyns & J.A.
+Shirmarz wrote several plays of which two -Cinnamon Stars and Crystal Vines- were celebrated on a national scale in Fajr International Theater Festival and Iran's National Playwriting Contest.
+According to the official Website of Fajr International Theater Festival, "at the 26th International Fajr Theater Festival, held after three years in which no selected works were announced, Reza Shirmarz's play Cinnamon Stars was recognized as one the three selected works in the playwriting category.
+He translated plays and books by Aristophanes (11 plays), Menanderus (1 play), Plautus (20 plays), Terentius (2 plays), George Bernard Shaw (7 plays), Edward Bond (1 play), Somerset Maugham (5 plays), Terence Rattigan (2 plays), Clifford Odets (2 plays), Iakovos Kambanellis (6 plays), John Mortimer (5 plays), Arthur Watkyns & J.A.
 Ferguson, Edward Albee, Marjorie Bolton, Jean Paul Sartre, Jean Anouilh, etc. He mostly specialized in theater and philosophy.
-His last book on Robert Wilson, a well-known American theater director, was published in 2015 by Ghatreh publishing company in Tehran.
-One of his recent translations from Greek into Persian was Aristotle's Poetics which was published in 2018 in Tehran by a major publishing company called Ghoghnoos.
-Although some of his works were already published at the time of President Mohammad Khatami, they have been constantly censored and banned by the Iranian official authorities since the presidency of Mahmoud Ahmadinezhad, but he never gave up creating new pieces of art and translating drama and philosophy into Persian.
-More than six of his works, such as Cinnamon Stars, Crystal Vines, Deep Blue Sea, Yellow Snow Falls, etc. are officially announced as forbidden to be published and distributed.
-One of his translations is The Big knife by Clifford Odets, which has been prohibited for more than a decade.
+His last book on Robert Wilson, an American theater director, was published in 2015 by Ghatreh publishing company in Tehran.
+One of his translations from Greek into Persian was Aristotle's Poetics which was published in 2018 in Tehran by the publishing company Ghoghnoos.
+Although some of his works were already published at the time of President Mohammad Khatami, they have been censored and banned by the Iranian official authorities since the presidency of Mahmoud Ahmadinejad, but he continued writing and translating drama and philosophy into Persian.
+More than six of his works, such as Cinnamon Stars, Crystal Vines, Deep Blue Sea, Yellow Snow Falls, etc. are forbidden to be published and distributed.
+One of his translations is The Big knife by Clifford Odets, which has been prohibited since 2008.

 Migration

-Reza Shirmarz moved to Greece in 2010 to carry out research on ancient Greek culture and civilization, learn Greek language while studying at the university of Athens and translate Greek theatrical and philosophical works into Persian directly from Greek.
+Shirmarz moved to Greece in 2010 to carry out research on ancient Greek culture and civilization, learn Greek language while studying at the university of Athens and translate Greek theatrical and philosophical works into Persian directly from Greek.
 Six plays of Iakovos Kambanellis were the first series of theatrical works he translated directly from the Greek language into Persian.
 He has been translating the complete works of Aristotle into Persian language of which the first volume (The Poetics) was published in 2017.
-The book was sold out in a short time and was republished in 2020.
-Reza Shirmarz announced in one of his recent interviews that he is translating the eight books of Aristotle into Persian at the moment, along with other projects he is carrying out.
-He said that Rhetoric is going to be published soon by a major Iranian publishing company called Ghoghnoos.
-In addition to his research and translation activities, Shirmarz wrote several plays, such as Immigrants, The Corners of Death, The Pipe, Tsunami, etc., in English while living in Greece.
-His play Immigrants was translated into Greece two years ago.